MetalOnes/Home-Assistant-Config/README.md

 ### Recent Changes worth mentioning:

+* Lots of Lovelace updates, some new integrations
 * Upgrading to 0.100.X
 * Upgrading to 0.98.5.
 Bias light automations
 * Upgrading to 0.97.1